Summary

 GROUP BY facility, equipment;

-TDengine’s approach is elegant for IoT: the metadata is right there with the data, tags are indexed automatically, and you do not need a separate metadata database.
-The downside is that complex metadata relationships (maintenance logs, calibration history, hierarchical queries) are difficult to model with flat tags.
-If your metadata is simple and relatively static, TDengine is worth considering.
-If you need rich relational metadata, stick with Pattern 1 or 2.
+TDengine’s approach is elegant for IoT: metadata reside alongside the data, tags are indexed automatically, and a separate metadata database is not required.
+The disadvantage is that complex metadata relationships (maintenance logs, calibration history, hierarchical queries) are difficult to model with flat tags.
+If the metadata are simple and relatively static, TDengine is worth considering; if rich relational metadata are required, Pattern 1 or Pattern 2 should be preferred.

 Pattern Comparison